thaume/thaume.github.io/_posts/2014-09-15-ember-data-mastering-async-relationships.md

 $ ember g model Project title:string description:string
 {% endhighlight %}

-Now we need to add our async hasMany relation with the user through a 'participants' property.
+Now we need to add our async hasMany relationship with the user through a 'participants' property.
 This goes as follows:

 {% highlight javascript %}
 import DS from 'ember-data';